SolaceDev/maas-docs-online/docs/group_getting_started/ggs_tryme.rst

 The try me tab is divided into the following sections.

-* Donut charts at the top representing your service metrics such as network usage, guaranteed messaging endpoints and the number of active connections.
+* Donut charts at the top representing your messaging service metrics such as network usage, guaranteed messaging endpoints and the number of active connections.
 * Two code pen projects: publisher and subscriber.

 To connect publisher and subscriber, follow the steps below.